audreclemons/Travel-Industry-Booking-Analytics-Platform/README.md

 **100% Complete — Production Ready**

 All deliverables across all six sprints are present in the codebase, with infrastructure successfully deployed and verified via Terraform state files.
 The platform is fully operational, end-to-end, from ingestion through analytics and AI-powered insights.

+---

+## 🔮 Future Enhancements

+- Multi-currency FX normalization
+- Bedrock Knowledge Base integration
+- Row-level security by advisor
+- Streaming ingestion (Kinesis)
+- Advanced AI recommendations

+---

+## 📄 License

+This project is licensed under the **MIT License**.

+The MIT License was chosen to:
+- Clearly define how the code can be used
+- Allow review, reuse, and modification with attribution
+- Make the project safe to share publicly as a portfolio example
+- Align with common open-source and industry practices